In America, Getting Back To "Normal" Brings Fears Of More Mass Shootings

 It should not be normal to know that every time you go to the grocery store or your local coffee shop, somebody could gun you down and kill you, or that you could find yourself running and hiding from a mass shooting attack.
 It is not something that people in most countries in the world experience, or that anybody should experience.
 Yet when you hear from Americans who have survived mass shootings, there are a lot of reflections like, “I always knew in the back of my mind that something like this would happen to me one day.”

 “It’s been in my head that something like this could happen,” Logan Smith, who was working in the Starbucks kiosk at King Soopers grocery store in Boulder, CO, when a man murdered 10 people on Monday, told the TODAY show on Tuesday morning.
 He explained that there had been other times his and his coworkers’ lives had been threatened, though they were “not as severe.”
 During the shooting, Smith helped a coworker hide behind some trash cans, and tried to find cover himself.
-Two of his coworkers were killed in the shooting, and he said he still hasn’t heard back from a third.
+He said two of his coworkers were killed in the shooting, and that he still hasn’t heard back from a third.
 “It’s harder even than it was yesterday, just thinking about the friends that I’ve lost.”

 Advertisement

-The U.S. is the only country in the world where mass shootings like the ones in Boulder and Atlanta, where a young white man killed eight people across three Asian-owned spas last Tuesday, are a regular occurence.
+The U.S. is the only country in the world where mass shootings like the ones in Boulder and Atlanta, where a young white man killed eight people across three Asian-owned spas last Tuesday, are a regular occurrence.
 Depending on one’s definition of a mass shooting, there are between a dozen to hundreds of mass shootings in the U.S. each year.
-On top of these deadly events, there are many more far less publicized and preventable gun deaths in the U.S. each year.
+On top of these deadly events, there are many more far less publicized, entirely preventable gun deaths.
 According to Giffords, 38,000 Americans die from gun violence every year, which is approximately 100 a day: 61% are suicides and 36% are homicides.
 This crisis is happening because we have some of the weakest gun laws and the most firearms in the world — and we also have shameless politicians who line their pockets with NRA cash and refuse to do anything about it.

 Back in November 2020, comedian Dave Chappelle joked on Saturday Night Live that COVID had at least one silver lining.
 “Do you guys remember what life was like before COVID?” he asked the studio audience.
 “It was a mass shooting every week. … Thank god for COVID.
 Something had to lock these murderous whites up, keep them in the house.”
 Mass shooters are overwhelmingly young white men, which has started a number of necessary conversations about white supremacy and toxic masculinity.